 You can attract a whole new audience with the services you can offer—just by rethinking your target consumers and appealing to their wants and needs.

 Turn locals into business partners—or guests

 There are two ways you could involve the locals in reviving your business this winter.
 The first is by working with local businesses and tourism agencies to pool your resources and marketing initiatives for your mutual benefit.
 After all, they’re in the same position as you, especially if your hotel is located in a popular touristic area.
-Therefore, cooperating to attract travellers to the area would sound fantastic to them as well.
-Whether you’ll be promoting one another’s services or organising new activities together, be prepared to invest your energy into such partnerships, as they require work.
+Therefore, cooperating to attract travelers to the area would sound fantastic to them as well.
+Whether you’ll be promoting one another’s services or organizing new activities together, be prepared to invest your energy into such partnerships, as they require work.

 Another way to turn the local community into a source of revenue is by treating locals as your special guests.
-Whether it’s by enjoying your restaurants and bars or using your gym and wellness centre, locals can bring some serious profit to your business in winter.
+Whether it’s by enjoying your restaurants and bars or using your gym and wellness center, locals can bring some serious profit to your business in winter.
 Offer them exclusive offers, make them feel special, show them that you appreciate them, and remind them that you can host events for their important occasions.